- About Us

 French bar training course, Ecole de Formation du Barreau, Paris

-Chartered Institute of Arbitrators – Fellow, member of the London Branch committee and the Professional Conduct Committee
+Chartered Institute of Arbitrators – Fellow, Hon Secretary of the London Branch committee and member of the Professional Conduct Committee

 LMAA – Aspiring Full Member